The Strange Case of the Traveling Barber

 But every so often, I catch a lucky break, as it was for the case in question when I discovered that several of my unplaced DNA connections all descended from the same couple.
 This led to additional searching and tracing until several months later, I had found well over 80 DNA matches who positively descend from this couple with an additional 20 matches that descend from their direct ancestors.
 I've also found an equal number who share DNA with those same matches, but who still remain unplaced.
 I've located these matches on all 5 of the testing platforms mentioned above, and descending from 9 of their 14 children, making this a very significant discovery that cannot be ignored or explained away.
 The closest of these DNA matches shares 1.44% (108 cM) of their DNA with me, placing them firmly between full (or half) 2nd and 3rd cousins, and either directly, or once removed.
 These predictions are based on statistical calculations derived from large numbers of known relationships, and can be easily determined using standard DNA relationship prediction calculators, Orogen [ ? ] and The Shared cM Project 4.0 tool v4 [ ? ] being but two.
 The match in question is the same generation as I, so we are almost certainly half 3rd cousins, indicating that this match and I probably share one great-great grandparent, they being the mother or father of David Henry Humphrey.

 These new ancestors are Russell Loomis [LH1X-LHT] [ ? ], who was born on August 5, 1769 [12] in East Windsor, Hartford, Connecticut and Corinna Gillett [KG33-V9R] who, according to her tombstone [ 13 ], was born about 1772.
 They married in East Windsor on October 20, 1791 [14] and had 14 children.
 Their first child was born in 1792 in Connecticut, and their youngest in Ohio, in 1814.
 The family was still in East Windsor in the summer of 1810 [15], but by June, 1812, they were living in Windsor, Ashtabula, Ohio when and where one of their sons was born.
 Their oldest grandchild was also born in 1814 and their youngest, long after David Humphrey was born.
 If we consider that most children are given up for adoption when their mothers are young, prior to their first marriage, then we can expect David's mother to have been born between 1838 and 1840, the father could have been a good deal older.
-Reviewing the closest match mentioned previously, they were born in Kingman, Maricopa County, Arizona, and only one of the Loomis's descendants was living there at that time of their birth.
+Reviewing the closest match mentioned previously, they were born in Kingman, Maricopa County, Arizona, and only one of the Loomis’s descendants was living there at that time of their birth.
 Based on that highly convenient fact (which took many days to track down and isolate), I am able to now positively identify our closest shared ancestor as Sircellaeus Julius Webster [L6R7-ZDF], the son of Mary Ann Loomis [9F3S-KPS] and grandson of Russell Loomis and Corinna Gillett, making us half 3rd cousins, exactly as predicted.
 According to the 1900 U.S. Federal Census [ 16 ], Sircellaeus was born in Ohio in November of 1838.
 His father is found in the Ohio tax records [ 17 ] in Kingsville, Ashtabula, Ohio, the seat of the Loomis family, in 1837, so presumably Sircellaeus was born there.
 By 1850, however they were living in Bradford, Rock County, Wisconsin [ 18 ], and on September 20, 1853, M. W. Webster, acting as minister, is found officiating the wedding between his daughter Cynthia J. Webster and Henry Smith, in Boone County, Illinois, which is just across the state line from Rock County, Wisconsin [ 19 ].
 In 1859, Sircellaeus married Harriet Helm in nearby Wiota, Lafayette County, Wisconsin [ 20 ].
-So in June of 1855, when David Humphrey was conceived, Sircellaeus was a mere 16 (and a half) years old and probably still living in Illinois where David was been born in 1856.
+So in June of 1855, when David Humphrey was conceived, Sircellaeus was a mere 16 (and a half) years old and probably still living in Illinois where David was born in 1856.
 It should be noted here that both the Webster and Humphrey families were on the move in the mid 1850s, both travelling from Ohio to Illinois.
 Granted they lived in different parts of those states, but it does not seem beyond reason that their paths may have crossed at some point.

 The following image shows this close relationship.